anselnettles/FdF/README.md

 # To do. | Future capacities.

 • Compatibility with different OS (with MiniLibraryX and keyboard controls) <br>
-• Scaling the graphical projection's width to the window resolution <br>
+• Automatic scaling the graphical projection's width to the window resolution <br>
-• Scaling the peaks (altitude) of the graphical projection to the window resolution <br>
+• Automatic scaling the peaks (altitude) of the graphical projection to the window resolution <br>
 • Scaling the color hue in-between altitudes (coordinates) for better visual representation <br>
 • HEX color value parsing in the map coordinate data <br>
 <strike>• Zoom in feature (keyboard or mouse) </strike><br>